rantahar/introduction-to-mpi/_episodes/10-profiling.md

 This gives information on the chosen metric.

 If you are running on a cluster you may wish to use the command line instead.
-To supress the GUI, use the `-s` parameter.
+To supress the GUI, use the `-s` parameter:
 ~~~
 scalasca -examine -s scorep_poisson_2_sum
 cat scorep_poisson_2_sum/scorep.score